victordibia/neuralqa/docs/usage.rst

 Rest API Docs
 **************************************************

-The rest api for ``NeuralQA`` is implemented using `FastApi <https://fastapi.tiangolo.com/>`_.
+The rest api for ``NeuralQA`` is implemented using `FastAPI <https://fastapi.tiangolo.com/>`_.
 This means you do get excellent documentation for free.
 In your browser, type the following:

 .. code-block:: shell